 Short-term employee benefits include salaries and bonuses.
-Short-term employee benefits are recognised as an expense when the services are provided.
+Short-term employee benefits are recognised in an expense account when the services are provided.
 A provision is recognised for amounts expected to be paid as cash bonuses in the short term provided that the Company currently has a legal or implied obligation to pay those amounts as a result of past services provided by the employees and if that obligation can be reliably estimated.